fagossa/play-prometheus/Readme.md

 # Playframework application + prometheus + grafana

-This is just a example of how to monitor a playframework application using:
+This is just an example of how to monitor a playframework application using:
 - prometheus client
 - prometheus
 - grafana